 2002, In the dispute over who owned the rights to Nirvana’s recordings former members Dave Grohl and Kirst Novoselic asked a Seattle Court to prove that Courtney Love was mentally stable.

-Finally today in 2020, Ronan O Rahilly, the man that built Radio Caroline died.
+2020, Ronan O Rahilly, the man that built Radio Caroline died.

 Don’t forget you can now get This Week in Music History every Friday from Nova.ie and Radio Nova.

 To subscribe to the podcast, just click here